Cardinals vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor heads into this game looking to extend his three-game hit streak.
-During his last five outings he is hitting .200 with a double, a walk and three RBI.
+- Lindor enters this game looking to extend his four-game hit streak.
+In his last five games he is batting .250 with two doubles, a walk and four RBI.

 Lindor Recent Games